ash1eygrace/practice/projects/wp-posts-react/README.md

 # WordPress Posts with React

 This project is a React web application that fetches and displays WordPress blog posts from ash1eygrace.com using the WordPress REST API.
-The goal of this project is to practice CSS grid, and fetching data from WP's REST API using Axios before I impliment it into my new React portfolio.
+The goal of this project is to practice CSS grid, and fetching data from WP's REST API using Axios before I implement it into my new React portfolio.

 ## Video Demo: